9vlc/ptnotes/notes/bhyve_gpu_pt_compat_list.md

 - Linux: works (??????)
 - FreeBSD: sometimes, on a good day

+Notes:
-* Note: HEAVILY suffers from reset bug, ANY VM shutdown requires to hard reboot the host machine (passthrough breaks, locks up on attempted shutdown)
+- Note: HEAVILY suffers from reset bug, ANY VM shutdown requires to hard reboot the host machine (passthrough breaks, locks up on attempted shutdown)
-* Note: https://github.com/inga-lovinde/RadeonResetBugFix help a bit with host shutdown on Windows guests, still reboot the guest on every vm shutdown
+- Note: https://github.com/inga-lovinde/RadeonResetBugFix help a bit with host shutdown on Windows guests, still reboot the guest on every vm shutdown
-* Note: RadeonResetBugFix causes VM to bluescreen / bhyve to crash on install, works on next boot
+- Note: RadeonResetBugFix causes VM to bluescreen / bhyve to crash on install, works on next boot